python/cpython/Doc/library/io.rst

    dependent, but any encoding supported by Python can be passed.
 See the :mod:`codecs` module for the list of supported encodings.

-   *errors* is an optional string that specifies how encoding errors are to be handled---this argument should not be used in binary mode.
+   *errors* is an optional string that specifies how encoding and decoding errors are to be handled---this argument should not be used in binary mode.
    Pass ``'strict'`` to raise a :exc:`ValueError` exception if there is an encoding error (the default of ``None`` has the same effect), or pass ``'ignore'`` to ignore errors.
-(Note that ignoring encoding errors can lead to data loss.)
-See the documentation for :func:`codecs.register` for a list of the permitted encoding error strings.
+(Note that ignoring encoding errors can lead to data loss.)  ``'replace'`` causes a replacement marker (such as ``'?'``) to be inserted where there is malformed data.
+For all possible values, see :func:`codecs.register`.

    *newline* controls how universal newlines works (it only applies to text mode).
 It can be ``None``, ``''``, ``'\n'``, ``'\r'``, and ``'\r\n'``.
 It